California voter registration guide

 California voter registration deadlines

-- By-mail: Postmarked 15 days before Election Day
+- Register to vote (online): 15 days before Election Day

 California voter registration rules

 To register in California you must:

 - be a citizen of the United States